lakshmir1098/lakshmir1098/README.md

-- 👋 Hi, I’m @lakshmir1098
+- 👋 Hi, I’m Lakshmi Ramamchandran
-- 👀 I’m interested in Development
+- 👀 I’m a FullStack Developer workign on Angular,Java and My SQL
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently expanding my Java programming skills
 - 💞️ I’m looking to collaborate on Code
-- 📫 How to reach me ..... mail.
+- 📫 Reach me ..... lakshmichandrn1010@gmail.com

 <!---
 lakshmir1098/lakshmir1098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.